Pupil Premium Funding

 The pupil Premium is additional funding on top of the main funding which a school receives.
 It is targeted at pupils from disadvantaged backgrounds.

-We also received an additional £4600 Pupil Premium Funding for children adopted from care; this equates to £2300 each for two pupils.
+We also received an additional £4600 Pupil Premium Funding for children adopted from care.

 The funding has been used to provide both one-to-one and small group support by teaching assistants, for pupils who are funded.

 This support has had a positive impact on the attainment of these pupils, enabling them to make increased progress in the core subjects of literacy and numeracy.
 Pupils who are pupil premium funded make as much progress across the curriculum as other pupils.

 It has also had a positive impact on pupil behaviour, attitude and confidence, which again impacts positively on learning.